nogibjj/kh509_miniproject9/README.md

 ### Import a sample dataset into the cloud notebook (Ingest stage)

 I imported datasource 1, a tsv using pandas.
+See this in the notebook.

 ### Perform basic data inspection such as checking the number of rows and columns, data types, summary statistics etc (EDA stage).